Eddid1994/influencer-tool/SUPABASE_SETUP.md

 # Complete Supabase Setup Guide for Visca CRM

+> **⚠️ IMPORTANT UPDATE (January 2025):** The database schema has been significantly optimized with new tables for better performance and workflow management.
+Please use the new migration approach below.

 ## Step 1: Create Supabase Account & Project

 1. **Go to [supabase.com](https://supabase.com)** and click "Start your project"